istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-kubernetes-services/index.md

     EOF
     {{< /text >}}

 1. Create endpoints for your service.
-Wikipedia uses Anycast, so the appropriate IP varies by network location.
+The appropriate IP varies by network location.
 The commands below resolve it dynamically:

     {{< text bash >}}